jjennammari/kickoff42.nvim/README.md

 **This is in no way associated with kickstart.nvim or it's creators.**
 I just used their work as a foundation for my own configuration and as inspiration for this project.

-I added inside `kickstart_docs/` 2 files from kickstart.nvim (the original README and init.lua) because everything is REALLY well documented and it might help you debug your config just like it helped me many times.
+I added inside `kickstart_docs/` 2 files from kickstart.nvim (the original README and init.lua) because everything is REALLY well documented there and it might help you debug your config just like it helped me many times.
 When in doubt, try searching there.

 # GUIDE - Installation and Set-up